mbj4668/eclip/README.md

 ### Boolean option

 The command has two boolean options.
+A boolean option is similar to a flag, but it allows the user to explicitly specify the negation of the option as `--no-OPTION`.

 ```erlang
 %% mycmd --no-implicit-names --enforce-checks